anticipatexpectations/fun-with-forums/readme.md

 -jquery

 #unsolved problems
--comment edit and delete. non required extra feature but unattempted due to deadline
+-post edit and delete works but individual comment edit and delete do not. non required extra feature but unattempted due to deadlined

 -drop down menu to choose how to sort posts or comments based on chronology, number of comments, or likes. non required extra feature but unattempted due to deadline

--ran out of time to do a decent job on css
+-ran out of time to do a decent job on css, focused on feature requirements and some extras like edit and delete